How to use Leapable

 Personal archive / second brain

-10. AI client setup details
+10. MCP client setup details

 Leapable speaks the Model Context Protocol (MCP), so anything that supports MCP can talk to it.